arafatm/learn-hashi/learn-vault/readme.md

 ## Your First Secret | https://learn.hashicorp.com/vault/getting-started/first-secret

-Using CLI here, but also can
+Using [CLI](https://www.vaultproject.io/docs/commands) here, but can also [HTTP API](https://www.vaultproject.io/api/index.html)
-[HTTP API](https://www.vaultproject.io/api/index.html)

 Using **inmem** backend in `-dev` but can use [Consul](https://www.consul.io/)